katossky/katossky.github.io/index.md

 ## What can I find here?

-For now, this site is hosting a series of topical blogs, especially two about my bike tour: [a narrative one](blogs/a-ride-on-the-pilgrims-route), and [a technical one](blogs/journey-planner-the-making-of).
-You will soon find a journey planner, intended for helping those who also want to ride *The Pigrims' Route*.
+For now, this site is hosting a series of topical blogs, especially two about my bike tour: one about the trip itself ([*A ride on The Pilgrims' Route*](/blogs/a-ride-on-the-pilgrims-route)), and one about the cycling politicies of the different countries I will visit ([*The Cycling Strategy*](/blogs/the-cycling-strategy)).
+You will also soon find a journey planner, intended for helping those who also want to ride *The Pigrims' Route*.

 ## Latest posts